vms3-demo-purpose/weather-program/README.md

 # Verifying that each container is running properly:

-To check if `weather-pull-data` is successful, run `docker logs --follow weather-pull-data`.
-The output should be something like `Pulled 1234 weather records for date: 01-01-1970.`.
+To check if `weather-pull-data` is successful, run:

+`docker logs --follow weather-pull-data`

+The output should be something like:

+`Pulled 1234 weather records for date: 01-01-1970.`

 Press `Ctrl + C` to stop 'following' the logs.
 Note the number of weather records pulled here.

-To check if `weather-push-data` is successful, run `docker logs --follow weather-push-data`.
+To check if `weather-push-data` is successful, run:

+`docker logs --follow weather-push-data`

 The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime, followed by some `INFO` messages.
 Again, press `Ctrl + C` to stop 'following' the logs.
 Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.

 To double check if `weather-save-data` is successful, run the following commands: